 Parents of Toddlers are required to walk their children to the designated walk-in door.
-Please use the single door at the lower end of the Cokesbury Building, Building D. There you will be greeted by your child's teacher who will take your child's temperature and ask you to sign your child in for the day.
+Please use the single door at the lower end of the Cokesbury Building, Building D. There you will be greeted by your child's teacher who will ask you to sign your child in for the day.

 Upon arrival for afternoon pick up, please show your carpool tag to your child's teacher who will be at the designated door.
 If you do not have your carpool tag, you will be asked to show your identification.
-Your child can only be dismissed to individuals listed on their Child Information & Permission to Pick-Up Form.
+Your child can only be dismissed to individuals listed on their Permission to Pick-Up Form.